Skip to main contentSkip to contact

 Yes.
 Many successful indie games were made with modest budgets by focusing on a tight core loop and minimal viable scope.
 We recommend starting with a prototype to validate your concept before committing to full production.
 Our game design services can help you scope a realistic MVP.

-This tool provides rough industry-average ranges based on platform, genre, team size, timeline, and feature complexity.
+This tool provides rough industry-average ranges based on platform, genre, art style, content volume, team size, audio, backend infrastructure, starting point, and feature complexity.
 Actual quotes can vary significantly based on existing assets, codebase quality, art direction, and specific technical requirements.
 For a precise quote tailored to your project, contact us directly.

 Yes.
 For fixed-price projects we typically work with milestone-based payments; a deposit, then payments at Alpha, Beta, and Gold Master.
 For ongoing co-development we offer monthly retainers.
 Visit our How We Work page for more detail on engagement models.